BOOKING MUSIC AT RED ROCK COFFEE

 Red Rock is a non-profit community resource, and the majority of our shows are free admission.
 We allow tip jars, and musicians often make good money from them, but we do not pay musicians.
 We also allow musicians to run a merchandise table and mailing list sign-up.
 We do not take a cut of the merchandise sales.

 Not everyone’s music is a good fit for Red Rock Coffee.
 Heavier styles of music like Metal and Punk Rock are not appropriate for our venue.
-Our venue is intimate and low-key, and we do not allow alcohol on the premises.
+Our venue is intimate and low-key.
 If your band plays heavier music, your style may be better suited to a club or concert hall.

 Shows begin at 7:30pm and end at 9:30pm.
 The cafe closes at 10:00pm on Fridays and Saturdays, and if the band does not end on time, it creates a hardship for the staff who need to clean up.